JustinAzoff/gotm/README.md

 ### Flow cutoff

+gotm can cutoff flows at a configurable packet or byte boundary.
-With a flow cutoff of 64k, we still capture full flows for 99.8% of connections.
+With a flow cutoff of 64k we still capture full flows for 99.8% of connections.
 The other 0.2% of connections account for 99% of the traffic.

 ### Supports capture methods other than AFPacket